Friedrich Ebert: Historical evaluation

-In Ebert's opinion only reforms, not a revolution, could advance the causes of democracy and socialism.
-He therefore has been called a traitor by leftists, who claim he paved the way for the ascendancy of the far-right and even of Adolf Hitler, whereas those who think his policies were justified claim that he saved Germany from Bolshevik excesses.
+In Ebert's opinion only 'reforms', not a revolution, could advance the causes of democracy and socialism.
+He therefore has been called a traitor by leftists, who argue that he paved the way for the ascendancy of the far right and even of Adolf Hitler.
+Conservatives, who think his policies were justified, claim that he saved Germany from soviet excesses.